viperproject/prusti-perf/README.md

 Additional documentation on the benchmark programs can be found in the `README` file in the `collector/benchmarks` directory.

-## Quick Start
+## Getting Started

+### Hosting

+TLDR: Should work out-of-the box using Ubuntu 22.04 LTS on AWS A1 instances (both virtualized and non-virtualized).
+Using a bare-metal or dedicated A1 instance should give the best results.

+Benchmarks are collected using the `perf` tool (although in principle other tools are supported). `perf` collects various metrics; for some, hardware performance monitors are required.
+These monitors are often not available on VPS, however they __are__ available on virtualized Amazon ARM instances.
+Nonetheless, the "wall-time" measurements do not require these monitors.

+Typically, using the "instructions" metric from `perf` would yield the most consistent results; compared to wall-time that would be impacted by other processes, hardware changes etc. However, JVM caching / warm-up things are highly variable across runs in terms of instruction counts.
+To address this, the benchmarks are first run through once to warm up the Viper server, so that subsequent runs have a hot cache (and can be benchmarked).
+However as it doesn't seem trivial to capture the viper server instructions after the warmup in perf, the "instructions" metric only counts those from Prusti.
+Thus, they do will not capture some meaningful results (i.e. changes that make the viper encoding more efficient).
+For this reason, wall-time measurements are used instead as the default.

+### Instructions

 1. Run the script `scripts/setup_aws.sh` to install necessary dependencies
 2. Run the database with the command `scripts/start_db.sh`
-3. Run the script `scripts/generate_prusti_benchs.sh` to benchmark all BORS commits from Prusti
-4. Decide on a secret string that will be used to communicate with github webhooks
+3. Decide on a secret string that will be used to communicate with github webhooks
-5. To run the server, run the command `env GITHUB_WEBHOOK_SECRET=[YOUR SECRET] scripts/run_site.sh` from this directory
+4. To run the server, run the command `env GITHUB_WEBHOOK_SECRET=[YOUR SECRET] scripts/run_site.sh` from this directory
+5. Run the script `scripts/generate_prusti_benchs.sh` to benchmark all BORS commits from Prusti
+6. Checkout the "Setting up Github Integration" section

 ## Testing a single commit locally